ALA's Library Champions: Investing In America's Libraries

 Libraries Transform campaign in October 2015 with funding support from Overdrive, the nation's largest digital content provider to libraries.
 For 25 years OverDrive has been on a mission to provide access to compelling, easy-to-use digital materials that reach, engage, and satisfy readers.
 Since 2002 we have worked with ALA member libraries to invest how libraries lend eBooks and digital audiobooks.
 In the spirit of continuous improvement and best practices, together with ALA we are engaged in library advocacy with publishers and authors to provide fair lending models and costs.
 Visit Overdrive.com to learn

 Carnegie Corporation of New York supports the I Love My Librarian Award, which recognizes up to 10 librarians annually for their service to their communities, schools and campuses.
 Each of the winners receives a $5,000 cash award and a travel stipend to attend an award ceremony and reception in New York.

-The American Dream Starts @ your library, a literacy initiative for adult English language learners and their families, was launched in 2008 at the ALA Midwinter Meeting in Philadelphia.
-Thanks to a generous grant from the Dollar General Literacy Foundation, the American Library Association (ALA) and its Office for Literacy and Outreach Services (OLOS) continue to fund the the program.
+The American Dream Literacy Initiative for adult English language learners and their families, was launched in 2008 at the ALA Midwinter Meeting in Philadelphia.
+Thanks to a generous grant from the Dollar General Literacy Foundation, the American Library Association (ALA) and its Office for Diversity, Literacy, and Outreach Services (ODLOS) administer the program.

 The American Library Association and the International Federation of Library Associations and Institutions (IFLA) are co-sponsoring a public education initiative for the international library community called The Campaign for the World's Libraries.
 It is based on the U.S. program and designed to showcase public, school, academic, government and special libraries across the globe.
 Learn more